aajonusnet/aajonusnet/md/QNA/Q&A Of September 26, 2010.md

 you need good fats.
 The artificial hormones are made from - synthesized from - kerosene-derived proteins from soy.

-[They can cause} brain cancer, ovarian cancer, breast cancer.
+[They can cause] brain cancer, ovarian cancer, breast cancer.

 Q: Andropause where your testosterone drops flat and estrogen increases.